RimaLina/studocu/README.md

     - check if questions are sorted correctly

     For this test case I use randomly generated strings for questions and answers which are sorted and placed in separate expected data file.
-Before I create these question-answer pairs in web page, I suffle the pairs and the do sort action, then compare actual and expected resuts.
-Also, clarfied that if questions are the same, they are not sorder according to their answers alfabetically.
+Before I create these question-answer pairs in web page, I shuffle the pairs and the do sort action, then compare actual and expected results.
+Also, clarified that if questions are the same, they are not sorted according to their answers alphabetically.

 **Note:** another kind of acceptance tests such as unit, component, integration, API tests could not be written for this web page.

 ## CI
-It took an extra few minutes to setup CI using Github Actions, results can be seen here https://github.com/RimaLina/studocu/actions
+It took an extra few minutes to setup CI using Github Actions, results and reports can be seen here https://github.com/RimaLina/studocu/actions

 ![UI tests](https://github.com/RimaLina/studocu/actions/workflows/playwright.yml/badge.svg)

 To make CI work I had to deploy frontend page using AWS S3 http://studocu-qa-deployment.s3-website.eu-central-1.amazonaws.com

 Tests are configured to run on Chrome, Firefox and Safari browsers.